A Field Manual for Community Dengue Response · Pune District, Maharashtra

 📍

-Built specifically for Pune District, Maharashtra — with local data, Marathi-language resources, and the PMC/NCVBDC reporting chain.
-Designed as a replicable template: see the localisation guide.
+Built for Pune District, Maharashtra, with local data, Marathi-language resources, and the full PMC/NCVBDC reporting chain.
+Other districts can adapt it too.
+See the localisation guide.

-100Rapid antigen tests per year at Karanjawane PHC in Pune District — the documented resource gap (Gavi, 2025)
+100Rapid antigen tests per year at Karanjawane PHC in Pune District.
+That's the whole year.
+(Gavi, 2025)

-87%Estimated cut to global epidemic & disease surveillance funding since January 2025 (Cavalcanti et al., The Lancet 2025)
+87%Cut to global epidemic and disease surveillance funding since January 2025 (Cavalcanti et al., The Lancet 2025)

 What's Inside